Yuwen Tai: Early career

 Yuwen Tai was born in 505, and was a descendant of the last chieftain of the Xianbei Yuwen tribe Yuwen Yidougui, whose tribe was destroyed by Murong Huang, the founding ruler of Former Yan.
 Yuwen Yidougui's descendants served as generals during Former Yan and its successor state Later Yan.
 Later, when Emperor Daowu of Northern Wei defeated the Later Yan emperor Murong Bao (Emperor Huimin), Yuwen Tai's great-great-grandfather Yuwen Ling (宇文陵) surrendered to Northern Wei, and was relocated to Wuchuan (武川, in modern Hohhot, Inner Mongolia).
 Yuwen Tai's father Yuwen Gong (宇文肱) was known for his ability in battle.
-In 524, with Northern Wei's northern provinces overrun by agrarian rebels (the revolt of the Six Frontier Towns), Wuchuan was being held by one of the major rebels, Poliuhan Baling (破六韓拔陵).
+In 524, with Northern Wei's northern provinces overrun by agrarian rebels in the revolt of the Six Garrisons, Wuchuan was being held by one of the major rebels, Poliuhan Baling (破六韓拔陵).
 Yuwen Gong and another local leader, Heba Duba (賀拔度拔), ambushed Poliuhan's general Wei Kegu (衛可孤) and killed Wei, temporarily restoring order.
 It was probably at this time that Yuwen Tai met and befriended Heba Duba's son Heba Yue.
 Sometime after this incident, Yuwen Gong and his sons fled to Zhongshan (中山, in modern Baoding, Hebei), and were forced to join the army of another rebel general, Xianyu Xiuli (鮮于修禮).
 Yuwen Gong died in a battle between Xianyu's troops and Northern Wei troops, but Yuwen Tai continued to serve in Xianyu's troops.
 After Xianyu was killed by his general Yuan Hongye (元洪業) in 526, another Xianyu general, Ge Rong, in turn killed Yuan and took over Xianyu's troops, and Yuwen continued to serve Ge.
 However, he saw that Ge was not a competent leader and considered fleeing with his brothers, but before he could carry out his plans, Ge was defeated by the Northern Wei general Erzhu Rong in 528, and Erzhu forcibly moved Ge's troops to his power base at Jinyang (晉陽, in modern Taiyuan, Shanxi).
 Suspicious of the Yuwen brothers, Erzhu killed Yuwen Tai's older brother Yuwen Luosheng (宇文洛生), but Yuwen Tai pleaded his case with Erzhu and was spared.

 In 529, the Northern Wei prince Yuan Hao, under support from the Liang dynasty, attacked Emperor Xiaozhuang and seized the capital Luoyang, declaring himself emperor.
 Emperor Xiaozhuang fled north of the Yellow River, and Erzhu advanced south to aid him, sending Heba Yue, who was then serving under Erzhu, to lead his forward troops.
 Heba made Yuwen Tai his assistant, and later on, after Erzhu defeated Yuan Hao, allowing Emperor Xiaozhuang to return to Luoyang, Yuwen was created the Viscount of Ningdu.